-Some migrants may need to get an Assurance of Support before their visa to live in Australia can be granted.
+Some migrants may have to get an Assurance of Support before they can get a visa to live in Australia.

 You need to know

 About the Assurance of Support

 An Assurance of Support is a legal agreement between an Australian resident or organisation (the assurer) and the Australian Government.
 The assurer agrees to support the migrant (the assuree) in Australia so that the assuree does not need to rely on government payments.